 The Companies Act 2014 (the "Act") came into operation on 1 June 2015 and has introduced significant reforms in company law in Ireland.
-One of the key innovations under the Act is the summary approval procedure ("SAP"), a new streamlined process for the authorisation of up to seven different types of restricted activities that would otherwise be prohibited or, in some cases, require a High Court order.
+One of the key innovations is the summary approval procedure ("SAP"), a new streamlined process for the authorisation of up to seven different types of activities that would otherwise be prohibited or, in some cases, require a High Court order.

-In order to effect the reduction of capital by SAP, certain steps must be taken by the company:
+To validate the giving of financial assistance by SAP, certain steps must be taken by the company:

 Where a director makes a declaration without reasonable grounds for the opinion as to the solvency of the company, the director may be found to be personally liable for all of the debts of the company.
-If the company is wound up within 12 months after the date of making the declaration and its debts are not paid up or provided for within 12 months after the commencement of the winding up, it will be presumed, until the contrary is shown, that each director who made the declaration did not have reasonable grounds for doing so.
+If the company is wound up within 12 months of the date of the declaration and its debts are not paid or provided for within 12 months of the winding up commencing, it will be presumed, until the contrary is shown, that each director who made the declaration did not have reasonable grounds for doing so.

-Practical steps that can be taken by the directors to help demonstrate the reasonableness of their actions include the review at board level of projected cash-flow and working capital for the coming 12 months.
-Depending on the timing of the capital realisation, this process could be done as part of preparing the annual financial statements.
+Practical steps that can be taken by the directors to support their opinion include the review at board level of projected cash-flow and working capital for the coming 12 months (at a minimum).

 This article contains a general summary of developments and is not a complete or definitive statement of the law.
 Specific legal advice should be obtained where appropriate.